 - Your cell phone number.
 Inspect your pet’s collar and tags.

 - Are the tags readable?
 Or scratched and worn?

 - Is the contact information up to date?
 (Contact info should include your cell phone number and your address.)

-If you have “chipped” your pet with a microchip, this week is a good time to see that it is working and you are prepared to use it.
-Do you have the microchip brand, the 1-800 number of the company, and the microchip number of your pet in an easily accessible place?
+- Keep the microchip brand, the 1-800 number of the company, and the microchip number of your pet in an easily accessible place.

 We were unable to identify the source of National Pet ID Week.